Some problems keep coming back again and again? Those are your subconscious programs getting in your way.

 How It All Began with Amy’s Baking Company

-The owners, Samy and Amy Bouzgalo, a couple from Arizona, Scottsdale city operated a restaurant, called Amy’s Baking Company.
+The two owners, Samy and Amy Bouzgalo, are a couple from Arizona, Scottsdale city.
+They had a restaurant, called the Amy’s Baking Company.

 Conflict Upon Conflict

-It happened once that a customer returned the pizza, because he considered that the dough was somewhat under-cooked and he asked the chef to put it back into the oven.
-Amy’s irritated reply was simply, ‘Ok, I’ll burn it!’
+It happened once that a customer returned the pizza because he considered that the dough was somewhat under-cooked and he asked the chef to put it back into the oven.
+Amy’s irritated reply was, ‘Ok, I’ll burn it!’

-Amy’s reaction to complaints from guests was usually denial and a ‘counterattack’.
+Amy’s reaction to complaints from guests was usually denial and a hysterical ‘counterattack.’

-In another case a customer went to the counter to ask when his order would be served.
+In another case, a customer went to the counter to ask when his order would be ready.
 His table had been waiting for their food for one and a half hours.

-Quite unexpectedly, with threatening gestures, Samy started to shout at the impatient customer, and then, he practically threw him out of the restaurant.
+It was now Samy’s turn to go berserk.
+Quite unexpectedly, he started screaming at the impatient customer, he threatened him and then, he practically threw him out of the restaurant.

-Soon Gordon Ramsay arrived at the restaurant and as usual, first of all, he tried the dishes, which the place offered.
-He found several issues regarding food quality and he told his opinion first to Samy, who served him the meal, asking Samy to inform Amy, the restaurant’s chef.
+Soon Gordon Ramsay arrived.
+As usual, first of all, he tried the dishes.
+The chef found several issues regarding food quality and told his opinion to Samy, who served him the meal.
+He asked Samy to inform Amy, the restaurant’s chef.
 As Samy showed reluctance to tell his wife the bad news, Ramsay decided to confront Amy with the reality himself.

 Let us stop here for a second.

-I know that many people consider Gordon Ramsay a brutal critic; it is stuck on him like a label.
-He is a man of straight confrontation.
-Euphemism and the delicate softening of the truth are not among his cards.
-He wants to shake these people up for their own good, trying to make them face reality.
+I know that some people think that Gordon Ramsay is a sadist.
+True, he is a man of straight confrontation.
+Euphemism is not among his cards.
+He wants to shake these people up, trying to make them face reality.
 Without waking up to the acute problems, these people have hardly any chance to save their business.

 Each restaurant is in the final moments before bankruptcy.
-Most owners and their families have accumulated very serious debts and mortgages by that time, often their whole savings and assets of are on stake.
+Most owners and their families have accumulated enormous debts and mortgages by that time, often their whole savings and assets are at stake.

-This process, of course, can really be painful for these people, because in order to save themselves they must stop blaming others.
-They need to face their mistakes, accept their full responsibility and commit themselves unconditionally to positive change.
+Truth can be painful for these people because to save themselves they first must stop blaming others.
+They have to face their mistakes, accept their full responsibility and commit themselves unconditionally to positive change.

-- Suppose, there is someone, whose behavior has negative effects on him as well as on others!
+- Suppose, there is someone, whose behavior has adverse effects on him as well as on others.

 - To be able to change this, he must first become aware of this current, harmful behavior and its effects.

-- When he is confronted with the fact of his harmful attitude, he goes into denial, starts to defend himself and resists the idea of a necessary change.
+- When he is confronted with his bad attitude, he goes into denial, starts to defend himself and resists the idea of a necessary change.

-This transition from DENIAL and SELF-DEFENSE to positive ACTION is quite improbable to happen, if the trigger is only a subtle, gentle incentive.
-It is simply because the mind has automatic DEFENSIVE MECHANISMS that are guarding its status-quo.
+This transition from DENIAL and SELF-DEFENSE to the ACTION of change is quite improbable to happen if the trigger is only a subtle, gentle incentive.
+It is because the mind has automatic DEFENSE MECHANISMS that are guarding its status-quo.
 These mechanisms will practically filter out most of the interfering information, as long as it doesn’t reach a critical intensity.
-These are the cases, when the person ‘doesn’t even hear the message’, ‘it doesn’t get through’.
+These are the cases when the person ‘doesn’t even hear the message,’ ‘it doesn’t get through.’

 Let’s go back to Amy and Samy.

-Gordon soon found out that Samy, Amy’ husband, is vary of his wife’s reaction to criticism and instead of confronting her, he rather tried to conceal the truth.
+Gordon soon found out that Samy, Amy’ husband, varies of his wife’s reaction to criticism and instead of confronting her, he tried to conceal the truth.
 So chef Ramsay had no choice, but to go into the kitchen and repeat his remarks regarding the quality of the food to Amy.

 After a few attempts, Ramsay finally did what he had never done in this show before, he gave up and left.

 The incident spread on the Internet like wildfire.
 The war between the restaurant and its unhappy customers and bloggers was no longer a local phenomenon; it has become a world-wide MEME.
-A bitter struggle evolved on the restaurant’s Facebook page, where Amy and Samy tried to fend off the critical audience with unsophisticated swearing.
+A bitter struggle evolved on the restaurant’s Facebook page, where Amy and Samy tried to fend off the critical audience with the worst marketing ever: swearing.

 For those who are interested in the details of the story, click here to read how Buzzfeed.com describes the incident.

 So far that’s all we know from the internet.
-But personally, I was much more intrigued about finding out what made these people become what they have become on the show.
+But personally, I was much more intrigued about finding out what made these people become what we have seen during the show.

 What happened to these people?

-First of all, let me say that since I have only indirect information on the case, Amy and Samy, I don’t imply to set up any “professional diagnosis”; nor do I intend to put them into a box and most certainly, I do not judge them.
-I simply use this very spectacular psychological chain-reaction to illustrate certain phenomena and thus to make them easier to understand.
-Through such examples we learn to recognize the same harmful processes within ourselves.
+First of all, let me say that since I have only indirect information on the case, Amy, and Samy, I don’t imply to set up any “professional diagnosis”; nor do I intend to put them into a box and most indeed, I do not judge them.
+I use this very spectacular psychological chain-reaction to illustrate certain phenomena and thus to make them easier to understand.
+Through such examples, we learn to recognize the same harmful processes within ourselves.

 What happened to Amy and Samy?

-Expectation of an attack results in the realisation of the attack
+The expectation of an attack results in the realization of the attack

-It is quite clear even at first glance, that both Samy and Amy are very tense, desperate and overwhelmed.
-(You can observe it in their introductory video they sent to Gordon Ramsay prior to the show.
-According to their own account they had already regularly had conflicts with their customers.)
+It is quite clear even at first glance that both Samy and Amy are very tense, desperate and overwhelmed.
+(You can observe it in the introductory video they sent to Gordon Ramsay before the show.
+According to them they had already had lots of conflicts with their customers.)

-Both Samy’s and Amy’s whole being is focused hysterically on defence.
-They expressed this according to their personality and beliefs systems, through aggression.
+Both Samy’s and Amy’s whole being is focused hysterically on defense.
+They expressed this according to their personality and beliefs systems: through aggression.

-I wondered what forced these people to continuously defend themselves.
+I wondered what forced these people to defend themselves continuously.
 And what intense energy must this emotion possess to trigger aggression like this?

 Personally, I believe that it was an astonishing energy spiral that sucked these personalities in, just like galaxies swirl matter that gets into their gravitational field.
-Before we would give in to the temptation of judging them, we need to understand that from their perspective, they are thrown into cruel meat-grinder.
+Before we would give in to the temptation of judging them, we need to understand that from their perspective, they feel thrown into brutal meat-grinder.

-And in some spiritual sense they really are.
+And in some spiritual sense, they are, indeed.
 Let me explain how I mean this.

 The Concept Of Enemy

-They tried to prohibit all communication between the staff.
-This shows clearly that they were afraid of their own staff, of the fact that if they have the possibility to talk to each other, they will also necessarily conspire against their employers.
-United, the staff will grow stronger and with that its threatening potential will only increase.
+- They tried to prohibit all communication between the staff.
+That shows that they were afraid of their staff, of the fact that if they talk to each other, they will also necessarily conspire against their employers.
+United, the team will grow stronger and with that its threatening potential will only increase.

-Samy demonstrated his unquestionable dominance by humiliating behaviour by thing as taking away the tips, requiring that the staff washes his car, shouting if a staff member asked questions or kicking people out.
-It was a clear sign that he was desperately trying to keep the people working for him under control.
-Whenever he felt that this control was slipping out of his hands, he went for them with startling aggression.
+- Samy demonstrated his clear dominance by humiliating behavior.
+He took away the tips, told the staff to wash his car, shouted if a staff member asked questions or kicked people out.
+It was a desperate effort to keep the people under his control.
+Whenever he felt that this authority was slipping out of his hands, he became extremely aggressive.
 He threatened them and tried to frighten them off once and forever.

-And they really do so whenever they suspect real or imaginary danger.
+And they do so whenever they suspect real or imaginary danger.

-This is a filter through which they see the world.
-It is supported by a belief system, which has pulled them into a negative spiral.
+That is a filter through which they see the world.
+It is supported by a belief system, which has pulled Amy and Samy into a negative spiral.

 Amy’s psyche fights for its existence.
-Each and every critical remark turns on the extreme manifestation of this instinct of self-defence, which I previously called a ‘life-and-death struggle’.
+Every critical remark turns on the extreme manifestation of this instinct of self-defense, which I previously called a ‘life-and-death struggle.’

 But I wonder why?